DiogoAlexandreOliveiraDaSilva/DiogoAlexandreOliveiraDaSilva/README.md

 ## 🎯 Interests

 I am passionate about exploring vulnerabilities and developing robust security solutions.
-Outside of technology, I enjoy music engineering and physical exercise such as football despit having a background in martial arts.
+Outside of technology, I enjoy music engineering and physical exercise such as football and gym.

 ## 🤝 Let's Connect!